cpierce/hsts-redirect/README.md

 ## Customization

 - You can modify the `array` in the top of the script to add or change redirection rules.
-- Ensure the domain names in the redirect URLs match your Google Workspace setup.
+- Ensure the domain names in the redirect URLs match your Google Workspace Setup.

 ## Requirements